daniel-flynn-github/Barclays-Team-Graduate-Allocation-App/README.md

 ## Usage
 The general workflow of the app is as following:
-- An admin creates an account and uploads/enters all the data necessary for the allocation to happen
+- An admin logs in and uploads/enters all the data necessary for the allocation to happen
     - There is the possibility to upload a csv file for Graduates and Teams.
 After the file is uploaded, the database will be populated with the data extracted from the csvs.
     - Alternatively the admin can enter teams and graduates manually
 - All the graduates input in the system will receive an email with an auto-generated password that they can use to login into the webapp.
 They will be prompted to change the password on their first access